cem-okulmus/QFMtool/README.md

 # QFMtool
-A tool to evaluated fuzzy quantified expressions using QFMs
+A tool to evaluate fuzzy quantified expressions using QFMs